The Origin of Turrón and Its History

 The crisis reached Spain in mid-1995, when the worst drought of the 20th century was recorded, leading to water supply cuts in many parts of the south of the country, causing enormous losses in agriculture and the agrarian sector.

-This significantly increased the price of Marcona almonds, pure bee honey, and egg whites, and led to the closure of several important companies in the sector.
-It is said of that year that not even sugar-coated almonds (peladillas) were made.
+This considerably increased the price of Marcona almonds, pure bee honey, and egg whites, and led to the closure of several important companies in the sector.
+It is said that no peladillas were made that year.
 This crisis lasted until 1997.

 Turrón in the 21st Century

-The 21st century is bringing many things to turrón.
-Although turrón is a product with hundreds of years of history that has changed very little from its origin, the current philosophy in Jijona is to continue with the same respect for the tradition of crafting a unique treasure.
+The 21st century is bringing many things to nougat.
+Although nougat is a product with hundreds of years of history and that has changed very little with respect to how it was originally.
+Currently, the philosophy in Jijona is to continue with the same respect for the tradition of crafting a unique treasure.

 The main change in 21st-century turrón has been the internet.
 Technology has given way to new sales channels that did not exist in the past, such as selling turrón online.
 The proliferation of websites, smartphones, and the internationalization of turrón has meant that this food can be sold directly to the consumer from its source in just a few clicks, even if it is just a single bar.